ophintor/ansible-docker-ucp/README.md

 	vcenter_pass: 'yourpassword'
 	vm_pw: 'yourpassword'
 	```
-	- Encrypt it by running `ansible-vault encrypt vault group_vars/vault`; enter your password when prompted
+	- Encrypt it by running `ansible-vault encrypt group_vars/vault`; enter your password when prompted
 	- Create a file called .vault_pass containing the password and change permissions to 0600
 	- Optionally remove it from your git list using .gitignore